 Yes, on the proviso that the venue you’re using has an appropriate license.
-You must be 18 to sign up as an event organiser for Oxjam.
-If you want to be an Oxjam Gig Maker and you are under 18, we recommend you ask a parent or guardian to sign up on your behalf.
+If you are under 18 and would like to be an Oxjam event organiser, we also recommend that you ask a parent or guardian to sign up on your behalf.

 Can I put on an Oxjam event overseas?